faltiska/Matcha-TTS-24k/README.md

 Compared to the original MatchaTTS, I did the following:
 - I have increased the decoder model capacity
 - I have switched to an AdamW optimizer
-- I have added Vocos using a model trained on 24KHz audio.
+- I have added Vocos using a model trained on 24KHz audio
 - I have increased the TextEncoder model size
 - I have added an F0 (pitch) extractor
-- I have implemented a corpus mel and pitch precomputation script.
+- I have implemented a corpus mel and pitch precomputation script
 - I have included a matmul precision auto-config
+- I have added 2 more ODE solvers
+- I have implemented a GPU version of the maximum_path method used in the monotonic_align module
+- I found a series of performance improvements

 # Learning gradients